hzeller/beagleg/hardware/README.md

 To add support for a new cape, you need to create a subdirectory with the name of the cape you want to add.

-Each directory should contain at least a README or README.md describing the board and provide references where it can be found.
+The directory should contain at least a README or README.md describing the board and provide references where it can be found.

-You should provide a *.dts device tree overlay file for easy install (or provide a link where it can be found).
-If you have a *.dts file, it will work with the start-devicetree-overlay.sh and install-devicetree-overlay.sh scripts in this directory.
+You should provide a `*.dts` device tree overlay file for easy install (or provide a link where it can be found).
+If you have a `*.dts` file, it will work with the `start-devicetree-overlay.sh` and `install-devicetree-overlay.sh` scripts in this directory.

-In order to make things compile, each hardware subdirectory requires files with the following exact names:
+In order to make things compile, each hardware subdirectory requires the following files with these exact names:

    * `beagleg-pin-mapping.h`: mapping of GPIO pins to logical pins (e.g. `MOTOR_1_STEP`).
      As an example, see the BUMPS [beagleg-pin-mapping.h](./BUMPS/beagleg-pin-mapping.h)